EduardoMolina/HLPW6-TC1/README.md

 - **Organization** = Your company/ affiliation, e.g. Boeing, LaRC
 - **Solver** = CFD solver used in results generation, e.g. charLES, FUN3D

-**000-Template-Submission** contains a single folder containing the template submission files.
+**000-Template-Submission** contains another folder (XXX_TC1_Y_ZZ) containing the template submission files.
 Participants are asked to create a copy of this folder for each submission.
 The folder should be renamed using the following structure:

 **Foldername = PID\_TC1\_TFG\_DATASET e.g. 005\_TC1\_S\_01**